boazbk/tcs/lec_09_godel.md

 ## Acknowledgements

 Thanks to Alex Lombardi for pointing out  an embarrassing mistake in the description of Fermat's Last Theorem.
-(I  said that it was open for exponent 11 was before Wiles' work.)
+(I  said that it was open for exponent 11 before Wiles' work.)